skelleyboy/skelleyboy.github.io/_posts/2022-01-05-personal-side-projects-archive-and-philosophy.md

 **What I learned about and tested:**

 I wanted to expand the philosophy of quick creation of project 1.
 This project started out as basic as possible and has evolved over time.
-When I found myself not using it would try to improve on it.
+When I found myself not using it I would try to improve on it.
 I wanted to make something web app like without any javascript or programming.

 ### Project 1